openframeworks/ofBook/20_intro_to_graphics/chapter.md

 **[Note: Point to c++ section on float vs int and casting?]**

-Remember that we are using grayscale colors and that they take on values between 0 and 255.
-We can exlude some of the deep black colors because they won't be visible to us when drawing on a black background.
+Remember that we are using grayscale colors and that they are represented by values between 0 and 255.
+We can exclude some of the deep black colors because they won't be visible to us when drawing on a black background.

 **[Note: change image to cursive 'hi'?]**